ajineer/RATIO/docs/Stories.md

 - User can signup or login
 - User can reset password
-- User can secure account with MFA via email and reset password link

 ## App Functions

+### Accounts

+- User can see all their accounts
+- User can add an account
+- User can edit any of their accounts (allowed to edit: name, type, description)
+- Usser

+### Invoices

-- User can view upcoming bills
+- User can view invoices of their accounts
-- User can check off bills paid and the bill disappears from the upcoming bills list (submits a UPDATE request to the recurring transaction)
-- User can add/delete/modify Accounts
+- User can edit an accounts invoice (allowed to edit: recurring, due date, and frequency)

+### Transactions

-- User can add or reverse Transactions
+- User can manually add transactions (extra credit card, or loan payments, etc....)
+- User can check off bills paid (invoices belonging to accoounts that have been paid [daily, weekly, monthly, annually]) creating a transaction automatically for that account
-- User can view transaction history
+- User can view transaction history for any account